ammy20019/ammy20019/README.md

 ### More about me!

-- 🌱 I’m currently learning nodejs with mongodb.
+- 🌱 I’m currently learning MERN stack.
 - 👯 I’m looking to collaborate on linkedin.
 - 🤔 I’m looking for help with ML Deployment models.
 - 💬 Ask me about web development, ui/ux , data science, machine learning.